 Preschool Boost for early childhood services

-Supporting partner services to do more to help boost children’s outcomes
+Supporting partner services to boost children’s outcomes

 Preschool Boost is a funding program to support early childhood education services to do more to address developmental vulnerability.
 Partner preschool services can use Preschool Boost funding to purchase allied health services and other quality programs from the Preschool Boost menu.
-The menu offers a range of evidence-informed supports tailored to the needs of 3- and 4-year-old children, their families and communities.
+It is tailored to meet the needs of 3- and 4-year-old children, their families and communities.
+The menu offers high quality, pre-approved supports, aligned with the Australian Early Development Census (AEDC) domains:

 - physical health and wellbeing